Effective Radius of a Discrete Moving Polymer: Lower Bound on the Partition Function

-which takes an infinite past $(s\to-\infty)$ and anchoring the string at a reference point $n_0$ at time $t_0$.
-The first term $A$ will be vanished when $t=t_0$.
-Our immediate goal is to establish that the pinned string is well-defined and that the spatial increments form a stationary process in time.
-Since $A$ is a finite sum, it suffices to verify the convergence of $B$ in the following lemma.
+which incorporates an infinite past, together with an anchoring at the reference point $n_0$ at time $t_0$.
+Note that the first term $A$ vanishes when $t=t_0$.
+Our first objective is to verify that the pinned string is well defined and that its spatial increments are stationary in time.
+Since $A$ is a finite sum, it remains only to check the convergence of $B$.

 \begin{lemma} For any $T>0$,